|Ram Island Ledge, ME|

 Title to the ledge was obtained on March 10, 1903 through the payment of $500 to two Cape Elizabeth families, and later that month a $33,679 contract had been signed with the Bodwell Granite Company of Rockland to supply the granite stones for the lighthouse from its quarry on Vinalhaven.
 The plans for the lighthouse called for a granite tower twenty-eight feet in diameter at the base, seventy feet in height to the surface of the lantern deck, and consisting of 699 blocks set in thirty-five courses.

-Work at the site finally began on May 1 of 1903, when the foundation rock was leveled and cut down to three feet above mean low water.
+Work at the site finally began on May 1, 1903, when the foundation rock was leveled and cut down to three feet above mean low water.
 A staunch timber bulkhead, one hundred feet in length, was bolted to the ledge seaward of the site to offer some protection for the workmen.
-After a platform, equipped with a hoisting engine and derrick was built on the ledge, the first stones, weighing nearly four tons each, were landed on the ledge and set on July 9.
+After a platform, equipped with a hoisting engine and derrick was built on the ledge, the first stones, weighing nearly four tons each, were landed and set in place on July 9.
 Work continued until September 30, when sixteen courses had been finished and two cisterns constructed inside the base of the tower.
 During the project, the workmen slept in temporary quarters erected on Ram Island, about 600 yards from the construction site.

 Work on site resumed in 1904, after Congress had provided an additional $50,000 on March 3, 1903 and $33,000 on April 28, 1904, and the last course of stone was in place by July.
 The tower, which was lined with enameled bricks, received its thirteen-ton, sixteen-foot-tall lantern room that fall after it had arrived in Portland via rail from Atlanta, where it had been fabricated.
 Weather and supply problems delayed the completion of the lighthouse, and it wasn’t until April 10, 1905 that the third-order Fresnel lens, imported from Paris, France, was finally lit for the first time.

-William C. Tapley was appointed the first head keeper of Ram Island Ledge Lighthouse and held the position until 1929.
-During his tenure the lobster fishermen of Casco Bay petitioned the Bureau of Lighthouses to prohibit keepers from engaging in the lobster business.
+During Tapley’s time at Ram Island Ledge Lighthouse, the lobster fishermen of Casco Bay petitioned the Bureau of Lighthouses to prohibit keepers from engaging in the lobster business.
 The fishermen felt the keepers had an unfair advantage as they lived right on the fishing grounds and could haul their traps during brief lulls in the weather, when it wasn’t possible for regular fishermen to visit their traps.
-Inspector Jno.
-McDonald investigated the claims and found the fishermen were making far more money than any lighthouse keeper.
+Inspector J. McDonald investigated the claims and found the fishermen were making far more money than any lighthouse keeper.
 In response to an inquiry into the matter by the inspector, Keeper Tapley wrote: “I have never owned or hauled a lobster trap, I have not time and do not care to fish.
 My time is occupied in and around my station, and I prefer to be a light-house keeper rather than a fisherman.
 The two occupations do not go well together.”
 Officially, lighthouse keepers were permitted to haul lobster traps as long as it didn’t interfere with their work at the station.

 A Notice of Availability, dated September 2008, announced that Ram Island Ledge Lighthouse was excess to the needs of the United States Coast Guard and would be “made available at no cost to eligible entities defined as Federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations for educational, park, recreational, cultural or historic preservation purposes.”
 After no acceptable applications were received, the lighthouse was placed on the auction site of the General Services Administration on June 30, 2010.
 The first bid was received a few days later, but the bidding did not heat up until the property entered the “soft closure” period in early September, when a new bid had to be received each day in order to extend the auction.